spring-tips/spring-graal-native-image-feature/README.md

 </dependency>
 ```

-We want to exploit as many vehicoles to contribute information to the graal compielr about how tht epaplicationm shoujld run.
-We're going to levetag eht ejava agent approach.
+We want to exploit as many vehicles to contribute information to the GraalVM compiler about how the application should run.
+We're going to leverage the Java agent approach.
 Were going to leverage the Graal feature approach.
-Wer alos going to leverage command line configuration.
-All this ifnormation, taken together, gives graal enough information to successfully turn out appkicatino ito a statically compiled native image.
-The goal, in the long tterm, is for Spring projects and the Spring Graal feature fo everuthing to support htis proces.
+We're also going to leverage command-line configuration.
+All this information, taken together, gives graal enough information to turn out the application to a statically compiled native image successfully.
+The goal, in the long term, is for Spring projects and the Spring Graal feature fo everything to support this process.

-Now that wee got this all convifugeed lets build the application.
-Heres the basic workflow.
+Now that we got this all configured, let's build the application.
+Here's the basic workflow.

-* Compilee te java applicati, as normal
+* Compile the Java application, as normal
-* runt he java application with the java agnt to collect iforatino.
-We need to make sure toe xercise the application at this point.
+* runt he java application with the java agent to collect information.
+We need to make sure to exercise the application at this point.
 Exercise every pathway possible!
-This is exactly the sort of use case for CI and testing, by the way!
-They always ay that you should make your application work (which you can do by testing it) and _then_ make it fast.
+This is precisely the sort of use case for CI and testing, by the way!
+They always say that you should make your application work (which you can do by testing it) and _then_ make it fast.
 Now, with Graal, you can do both!
-* then rebuild the application again, this time wth the `graal` profie active to compile the native image using the infroramtion gathered from the first run.
+* then rebuild the application again, this time with the `graal` profile active to compile the native image using the information gathered from the first run.

 ```bash
 mvn -DskipTests=true clean package